ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Nobody is more like ;.ti honest man
+than i t!i&lt;?r ugh rnjj; r.
+When you ffi a oi*n with a grc^t deal
+of religion i&#x27;i&lt;played in his shop window,
+you may de; end upon it lie kee; s a vc ly
+small flock of it w nl.ir.
+|) i not **hnose your friend hy his looks;
+handsome shoes of&#x27;en pinch the lee I.
+Do not he fond of compliroenis; ?e­
 mcfnh&#x27; r, &quot;Thank yon, pus*y, and thonk
 VOU. [ussy,&quot; killeij thecal.
 Don&#x27;t believe the rr.-:n who ln!ks the